The New Oil

 Best Practices

-Just as with phones, I encourage you to have as few apps, programs, and files as possible on your computer.
-Sometimes this is either impossible or just not a reasonable request but, for example, you can use your browser instead of an app to access Netflix or Hulu.
+• Just as with phones, I encourage you to have as few apps, programs, and files as possible on your computer.
+Sometimes this is either impossible or just not a reasonable request but, for example, you can use your browser instead of an app to access services like Netflix or Discord.
+This will contain the software much more effectively and reduce the amount of tracking and privacy invasions they can perform (especially if coupled with using a good, privacy-focused browser).
 I also encourage you to regularly look for and get rid of files you no longer want or need, such as photos of exes or documents you downloaded once so you could print them off.
 This could potentially be dangerous if your device falls into the wrong hands.

-Keep in mind that forensic software can still often recover “deleted” items so if you have anything you want gone for good, be sure to perform a disk wipe, which is offered by Bleachbit.
+• Keep in mind that forensic software can still often recover “deleted” items so if you have anything you want gone for good, be sure to perform a disk wipe, which is offered by Bleachbit.
 Don’t do disk wipes on Solid State Drives as this will shorten their lifespans.
-Instead, full disk encryption is your best defense.
+Instead, full disk encryption is your best defense (this means you’ll have to actually power down your device instead of simply closing the lid or turning off the monitor when you’re done using it).

-Although I have recommended W10 Privacy for Windows, there are other similar offerings.
+• Although I have recommended some third-party scripts and tools for Windows to help improve the privacy and remove preinstalled programs (like W10 Privacy, O&O Shut Up 10++, and others), there are other similar offerings.
 Whatever you use, be sure to vet it carefully and make sure it is trusworthy.
 Many modification scripts and third-party variations of Windows can include security vulnerabilities you may not be aware of, such as AtlasOS, which claims to improve Windows performance for gamers but does so at the cost of numerous security features.